noahbaculi/desk-control-panel/README.md

 When the INPUT is pulled to 3.65V, the switch's output is the HDMI Input B.
 When the INPUT is floating, the switch's output seems to default to the HDMI Input B.

+The INPUT control pin can be driven by a simple toggle switch or an ESP32 digital output pin.

 #### USB Hub Switch

 The USB hub switch directs 4 USB ports between upstream computer A or upstream computer B.

 There are two control pins with a 4.75V potential difference.
 When these two control pins are bridged, the hub toggles the USB source.
+These pins can either be bridged with a MOSFET for triggering by an ESP32.
+Or we can use a simple momentary button switch.

 There are two LEDs with 1.9V potential difference to indicate which computer is being used as the source.
 These can be tapped into in order to get the current state.